 Because I wanted to have the bottom of the cabinet flush with the face framing, I added another shelf in the bottom of each cabinet space.
 Just a little note, before I completed this step it would have been easier to install the leg frame here, but I actually changed up some of my ideas mid way so it didn’t work out for me, but it could for you!
 That way the screws could be hidden by the extra shelf rather than countersinking and using wood filler.

 I added my back panel in.
-I decided to recess this to avoid all the extra unfinished edges on the sides of the island.
-I nailed into the braces on the back, around the sides and bottom, then on the vertical drawer dividers and the shelf brackets.
+Then I decided to recess this to avoid all the extra unfinished edges on the sides of the DIY Kitchen island.
+Next I nailed into the braces on the back, around the sides and bottom, and then on the vertical drawer dividers and the actual shelf brackets.

 I attached the side trim first using wood glue and brad nails.
 This is definitely important to cut to size because I wanted it to be flush with all sides.
 I repeated the same process on the opposite side.